Geography

 India’s rail transport system is a vital pillar of the country's connectivity, economy, and unity.
 With a network of over 68,000 route kilometers and annual service to over 418 crore passengers, Indian Railways stands as a symbol of both heritage and innovation.

-The division into 17 operational zones ensures better management and coverage across the nation.
+The division into 17 operational zones ensures better management and nationwide coverage.
 The introduction of modern trains like the Vande Bharat Express reflects India’s push towards indigenous, high-speed rail solutions under the ‘Make in India’ mission.

 More Related Articles